cjodo/tmux-watcher/README.md

 This is a tool to track the time spent working on any given repository / session indexed by tmux session name.
 It tracks your active sessions and writes to a json file or if you'd like, a google sheet through the google api (requires google cloud project).

+Also an alternative to [aw-watcher-tmux](https://github.com/akohlbecker/aw-watcher-tmux) if you don't want touse [ActivityWatcher](https://activitywatch.net/) .
+Or if your're using wsl.

 It's not required but I recommend using this alongside [tmux-sessionizer](https://github.com/jrmoulton/tmux-sessionizer).

-#### Usage Examples:
-- Student tracking time spent on each class / project
-- Tracking hours worked on a client project as a freelance dev
-- Anyone interested to see how long they spend writing code

 ### Configuration: